Sudoku

 The toughest challenge I experienced was implementing the border styling logic, which would visually outline a region of selected cells.
 Due to the limitations of CSS, this proved trickier than I had first anticipated.

 On certain regions, drawing a border is quite simple.
-A one-cell-large region simply receives a top, right, bottom, and left border (I actually used box-shadows).
+A one-cell-large region simply receives a top, right, bottom, and left border (I used box-shadows for a very specific reason I can no longer recall).
 When cells are orthogonally adjacent, remove the border along their shared edge, thus creating a unified region.
-See examples below.
+See variations below.

 small sudoku grid with examples of selected cells and their styles